 - Recommend maintenance to improve system performance

 - Keep records of work performed

-According to the BLS1, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 13% from 2018 to 2028, much faster than the average for all occupations.
-The median annual wage for heating, air conditioning, and refrigeration mechanics and installers was $47,610 in May 2018.
+According to the BLS1, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 5% from 2020 to 2030.
 For detailed regional information please visit https://www.bls.gov/oes/current/oes499021.htm#st.